anonymous12434/Interruption_Attack_on_CFA/README.md

 We make the following important observations:

-- This attack enables execution of any number of sub-sequences of instructions with the operation nodes/blocks.
+- This attack enables execution of any sub-sequence ("chunk") of instructions with the operation nodes/blocks.
-- This interrupt redirection can be repeated any number of times to create arbitrary attack behavior leveraging out-of-order execution of various chuncks of instructions that exist within the benign binary.
+- This interrupt redirection can be repeated any number of times to create arbitrary execution behavior by leveraging out-of-order execution of various chuncks of instructions that exist within the benign binary.
-- Both executions generate the exact same CFA logs.
-This is because the instructions that log control-flow transfers in the operation blocks are never reached.
+- Both executions (benign and attacked) generate the exact same CFA logs.
+This is because the instructions that log the control-flow transfers within the operation blocks are never reached during the attack.
 Malicious ISR 1 jumps past the logging of the block entry point.
-ISR 2 interrupts interrupts the block execution before the logging of the block exit point.
-Therefore, they are indistiguishable to the verifier that received the CFA results.
+ISR 2 interrupts the block execution before the logging of the block exit point.
+Therefore, the attacked execution is indistiguishable from the bening execution based on the CFA results received by the verifier.

 ## Reproducing the attack